CERES

 CERES was built because the gap between when a famine becomes predictable and when the humanitarian system acts is measured in lives.
 Current early warning systems provide 30–45 days of actionable lead time.
 Pre-positioning food aid, mobilising logistics, and securing emergency funding requires 60–90 days.

-CERES is an open, falsifiable, probabilistic forecasting system that synthesises eight data streams into calibrated 90-day famine risk predictions — designed to give the humanitarian system the lead time it currently lacks.
+CERES is an open, falsifiable, probabilistic forecasting system that synthesises six data streams into 90-day famine risk predictions — designed to give the humanitarian system the lead time it currently lacks.

 It is free.
 It is open.
 Its methodology is published.
 Its predictions are timestamped and graded against outcomes.
 It is built to be scrutinised.